walterfreeman/ast101/syllabus.md

 * First paper: an exploration of the connection between timekeeping and the sky, as embodied in a historical, present, or fictional calendar
 * Second paper: an exploration of the nature of science, and a discussion of what scientific thought is and what it is not
-* Third paper: a reflection on the link between science and human progress, and on the theme of this class: "Science lets us write our own better future."
 * Final project: Extremely open-ended; a topic you didn't choose from earlier, or a topic or creative fine-art project that you propose yourself, or an elaboration on your third paper.

-For the first two of these assignments, you will need to first submit a draft to be evaluated by someone else in the class.
-They will give you feedback on your work and give you a chance to improve it before your final submission.

 Some of you, at some point in the semester, will probably ask me for extra credit. **This is it**; these papers will be graded out of ten points, but there is no limit on the grade you can achieve.